 Oct 01, 2003· The unique properties of graphite, its formation and appliion will be described with emphasis on the eloquent relationship between molecular and crystallographic form and their effect on function.
 Graphite is one of the three, common, naturally occurring forms of carbon (graphite, amorphous carbon, diamond).

 By 1779 graphite was still thought to be a form of lead, when Carl Wilhelm Scheele showed that graphite produces the same amount of carbon dioxide gas per gram as amorphous carbon does.
 The name graphite, was assigned to the material by A. G. Werner in 1789 deriving it from the Greek ''ypa4ew, " to write, because of the fact that the mineral was

 In most situations, PTFE is an ideal choice for a wide range of appliions.
 There are occasions, however, when additional “fillers” such as graphite, carbon, glass, bronze, and other materials are added to enhance PTFE products for use in a specific appliion.
-Generally speaking, these “Filled PTFEs” maintain their original chemical and thermal resistance characteristics, while
+Generally sing, these “Filled PTFEs” maintain their original chemical and thermal resistance characteristics, while

 Mar 27, 2014· Graphite and diamond are two forms of the same chemical element, carbon.
 Yet, their properties could not be any more different.
 In graphite, carbon atoms are arranged in planar sheets that can easily glide against each other.
 This structure makes the material very soft and it can be used in products such as pencil lead.

 Graphite Specialties for high temperature processes.
 Our material expertise on graphite, carbon/carbon composite, carbon insulation, flexible graphite and silicon carbide (SiC) gives us the possibility to engineer enhanced solutions for demanding appliions such as industrial processes, aerospace, solar PV, semicon, LEDs, as well as in energy storage.